JosePeanilla/CataMe-Backend/README.md

 - GET /wines: List of wine bottles (with optional filters).
 - POST /wines: Registers a new wine bottle (requires administrator approval).

-### **[Database-entities/collections]**
+## Database-collections

 The data model is organized into MongoDB collections, including:

-Users: This collection stores basic information about users registered on the platform.
+This collection stores basic information about users registered in the platform, and their properties are:

+Users

 Properties:

-- id (String, unique): Unique identifier of the user.
+- _id (String, unique): Unique identifier of the user.
-- name (String): Full name of the user.
+- full_name (String): User's full name.
-- email (String, unique): Email address.
+- email (String, unique): User's email address.
+Must not be repeated among the database.
-- password (String): Encrypted password for authentication.
-- role (String): User role, can be "user" or "admin".
-- createdAt (Date): Date the user was created.

-Wine Bottles: This collection contains information about registered wine bottles.
+Wine Bottles

 Properties:

-- id (String, unique): Unique identifier of the bottle.
+- _id (String, unique): Unique identifier of the bottle.
 - name (String): Name of the wine.
 - winery (String): Name of the winery that produces the wine.
 - region (String): Wine region of origin.
 - price (Number): Price of the bottle.
 - stock (Number): Quantity available in inventory.
 - description (String): Brief description of the wine.
-- createdAt (Date): Date of registration in the system.

 ## How it was created